kartonfarkas/api_docs/source/use_cases/transactional_emails/email_address_key.rst

 * **Launch Email**:
   Make sure that your email is launched.

-For further information about creating an email via the Suite UI, please see the Suite Online Help.
+For further information about creating an email via the Emarsys application, please see the Emarsys Online Help.

 1. Create the Contact
 ---------------------

-You need at least one contact available in Suite so that the contact data can be used.
+You need at least one contact available in Emarsys so that the contact data can be used.

 **Request**: